AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 ![Select the "Load Actions..." menu item to import the actions pack](Screenshots/2.load-actions-menu-item.png)

-In the Load dialogue window select the action files "Conversions.atn", "General Utilties.atn", "Masking and Selection.atn", and "Transforms.atn".
+In the Load dialogue window select the action files "Conversions.atn", "General Utilties.atn", "Masking and Selection.atn", "Transforms.atn", and "UV Pass.atn".

 Click the Load button to open the action files.